Posted by Unnati Khubyani

 However the problems do not end there.
 Teachers in India have largely been trained in the conventional manner and it would take time to grasp the pedagogy pertaining to multi-disciplinary education and project-based learning.
 Teachers should be enrolled in awareness sessions and workshops that provide sufficient clarity and should be educated enough to execute this.
 They can act as catalysts of transforming the vision of NEP 2020 into reality if provided with the right kind of exposure and training.

 Further, UGC’s recent approval of enabling students to pursue dual degree also definitely expands their career options.

 Changing the age-old pattern of ‘marks’ determining which subjects to choose and society judging your aptitude on the same, should have passed off as vintage a long time back.
 This step might turn revolutionary, if it breaks the stereotype attached to the stream.
 However. whether it changes the view of parents in general and society as a whole remains to be seen.

-I am pursuing MA Convergent Journalism from AJK MCRC, Jamia Millia Islamia.
-My personal interest includes painting, cinema and writing human interest stories.
+Unnati Khubyani is pursuing MA Convergent Journalism from AJK MCRC, Jamia Millia Islamia.
+Her personal interests includes painting, cinema and writing human interest stories.
 She can be found on Twitter.